 The Council's overall risk profile is pictured in the charts below.
-These show an increase in the overall number of risks following additions to the operational risks.
+These show an increase in the overall number of risks following addition of one black operational risk related to the building control service.

-Current Risk Rating (May' 23)
+Current Risk Rating (Aug' 23)

-Current Risk Profile (Aug' 23)
+Current Risk Profile (Nov' 23)